endowataru/menps/README.markdown

 -----------

-"mgcom" is designed to develop middleware running on distributed memory enviroments with tightly-coupled interconnect hardware.
+"mgcom" is designed to develop middleware running on distributed memory environments with tightly-coupled interconnect hardware.
-Althought the initial motivation was to develop a Partitioned Global Address Space (PGAS) and a distributed task scheduler, you can utilize it
+Although the initial motivation was to develop a Partitioned Global Address Space (PGAS) and a distributed task scheduler, you can utilize it